• Travel

 • Contact

-By Kim Vij 3 Comments
+By Kim Vij

 The Mixed Up Spider Story featuring Nick Sharratt Virtual Book Club for Kids

 This month’s featured author is Nick Sharratt.
 His books are bold and fun!
 He even has his own website Nick Sharratt!
 I love the section on his blog for Questions and Answers , I think it’s important for our children to connect with authors as much as they can.
-Why?
-It helps to give a bigger purpose to the books they are reading and also to inspire them to create their own books and illustrations.

 Make Your Own Mixed Up Spider Book

 This month we focus on A Cheese and Tomato Spider by Nick Sharratt.
 It’s a playful book that you interchange the pages to create a new storyline.
 Some of the combos are quite funny.
-Scholastic shares a printable for you to create your own mixed up character that we used but then We were inspired to create our own book based on the spider, it’s been a spider type of month for us.
+Scholastic shares a printable for you to create your own mixed up character that we used but then we were inspired to create our own book based on the spider, it’s been a spider type of month for us.

 Here’s how you can make your Mixed up Spider Book